imagineLife/github-actions/14-conditions.md

 - `cancelled()`
 - `always()`
 **Jobs** can be conditional.
 **Steps** can be conditional.
 Steps take into account the previous step success.
-See [github docs on "Job statys check functions"](https://docs.github.com/en/actions/learn-github-actions/expressions#job-status-check-functions) for more deets.
+See [github docs on "Job status check functions"](https://docs.github.com/en/actions/learn-github-actions/expressions#job-status-check-functions) for more deets.